PraneelMakam/characterai-chatgpt-wrapper/README.md

-# CharacterAI ChatGPT Wrapper
+# CharacterAI ChatGPT Wrapper v2.0

 A full-stack web application that provides a ChatGPT wrapper with AI character voices and voice dictation capabilities.
-Chat with your favorite fictional characters using both text and voice input/output.
+Chat with your favorite fictional characters using both text and voice input/output with realistic AI voices.

 ## 🌟 Features

 - **AI Character Voices**: Pre-configured fictional characters with unique personalities and voices
+- **Realistic Voice AI**: ElevenLabs integration for ultra-realistic character voices
 - **Voice Dictation**: Speak to characters using speech-to-text
 - **Text-to-Speech**: Characters respond with their unique voices
 - **Modern UI**: Beautiful, responsive design with smooth animations
 - **Real-time Chat**: Instant messaging with AI characters
 - **Character Selection**: Choose from multiple fictional characters
 - **Mobile Responsive**: Works perfectly on all devices
+- **Analytics**: Track usage and conversations
+- **Audio Processing**: FFmpeg integration for audio enhancement

 ## 🎭 Available Characters